Samael: Second Temple period and posteriority

-The names Belial and Satan are also applied to him and he gains control of King Manasseh in order to accuse Isaiah of treason.
+The names Belial and Satan are also applied to him, and he gains control of King Manasseh to accuse Isaiah of treason.

 Talmudic-Midrashic literature

-In Talmudic-Midrashic literature, Samael's role as an agent of evil is rather marginal, but from the fifth or sixth century onward, this name again becomes one of the most prominent among the demonic entities.
+In Talmudic and midrash, Samael's role as an agent of evil is relatively marginal.
+However, from the fifth or sixth century onward, he becomes one of the most prominent among the demonic entities.
 Samael has not been identified with the angel of death in the Talmud.

-In the Exodus Rabbah, Samael is depicted as the accuser in the heavenly court and tempting to sin, while Michael defends Israel's actions.
+In the Exodus Rabbah, Samael is depicted as the accuser in the heavenly court and tempter to sin, while Michael defends Israel's actions.
 Here, Samael is identified with Satan.
-While Satan describes his function as an "accuser," Samael is considered to be his proper name.
-He also fulfills the role of the Angel of Death, when he comes to take the soul of Moses and is called the leader of satans.
+While Satan describes his function as an "accuser," Samael is considered his proper name.
+He also fulfills the role of the Angel of Death when he comes to take the body of Moses and is called the leader of Satan.

-The title of satan is also applied to him in the midrash Pirke De-Rabbi Eliezer, where he is the chief of the fallen angels, and a twelve-winged seraph.
+The title of satan is also applied to him in the midrash Pirkei De-Rabbi Eliezer, where he is the chief of the fallen angels, and a twelve-winged seraph.
 According to the text, Samael opposed the creation of Adam and descended to Earth to tempt him into evil.
 Riding the serpent, he convinces Eve to eat the forbidden fruit.
-His role here might be similar to the Islamic idea of Iblis, who refused to prostrate himself before Adam because he consists of fire and Adam merely from dust.
+His role here might be inspired by the Islamic idea of Iblis, who refused to prostrate himself before Adam because he consists of fire and Adam merely from dust.
 The midrash also reveals Samael fathered Cain with Eve.

-In the Midrash Konen, he is the ruler of the third hell.
+In the smaller midrashim, he is the ruler of hell.
 Several sources, such as Yalkut Shimoni (I, 110) describe him as the guardian angel of Esau relating him to Rome, the one who wrestled with Jacob, the angel who ordered Abraham to sacrifice Isaac, and a patron of Edom.